 The ACME Proxy stores the PoP certificate in the STI-CR.

-In parallel with step-5, the CAF-KMS starts polling the ACME Proxy authorization resource.
-When it detects that the authorization resource status has transitioned to “valid” (meaning that it has satisfied the challenge from step-3), the CAF-KMS starts polling the ACME Proxy new-order resource.
-After the ACME Proxy stores the PoP certificate in the STI-CR in step-7, it sets its new-order resource status to “valid”, and updates the certificate URL to identify the STI-CR file where it has stored the PoP certificate.
-On detecting that the new-order resource has transitioned to “valid”, the CAF-KMS downloads the certificate using the new-order certificate URL.
-This URL will also be used by the PoP-AS to populate the certificate reference in the Identity header field and PoP PASSporT Token during PoP authentication.
+In parallel with step-5, the CAF-KMS starts polling the ACME Proxy to determine when the certificate has been issued..
+After the ACME Proxy stores the PoP certificate in the STI-CR in step-10, it responds to the poll with the certificate URL identifying the STI-CR file where it has stored the PoP certificate.
+This URL will be used by the PoP-AS to populate the certificate reference in the PoP PASSporT Token during PoP authentication.